 The solution needed is a true plug’n’play device that is not much more than 3 millimeters in height and a true pass-through device, so that it can stay plugged-in permanently.
 The OBD II coverage is nice for a starter but it needs to be extended to OEM specific coverage.

 The motorist needs a solution they can plug in and forget and do not need to visit a shop for installation.

 What does a successful software application looks like?

-Today’s solutions focus on peace of mind and the ability of reading DTC codes.
+Today’s solutions focus on peace of mind and the ability to read DTC codes.
 In addition location based services are offered since the DTC coverage is not ‘sticky’ enough as you will see further down.
 Since we are a CRM provider we have asked close to 5,000 motorists in our survey whether they would pay $9 per month or $99 a year for a solution, which warns them about DTCs, breakdowns and keep connectivity back to their trusted shop.
 Here are the results:

 - 15% had experienced an engine light situation in the past and would pay for the solution

 - 33%:”I pay the shop already, why do I need to pay twice?”

 36% responding that would they would be interested makes this solution not sticky enough in my book.
 A few years ago at a telematics conference, the renewal rate of the Onstar service was said to be 17%.
 Only 17% of first-year users did renew Onstar, once it required a fee.
 Dang.

 Solutions for the motorist have to provide value frequently enough, the occurrence of DTCs is not one of them.
 Adding location based services and making the service advisor take phone calls from an angry dad, whose daughter took the truck and left town unauthorized (geo fencing) doesn’t seem to be added value promised to the shop.

 What do you think would be true value for the motorist?
 Share your feedback below and let’s start a discussion.